ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 A.	The mod is mostly reversable other than the fact that you must drill two large holes in the ColecoVision’s top housing.
 These holes are obviously not reversable.

+Q. Can the top and bottom halves of the ColecoVision console shell be separated during system maintenance/troubleshooting?

+A. Yes.
+A pair of 6-pin Molex connectors ae included in the design that when disconnected from each other allow the top and bottom halves of the ColecoVision console shell to be completely separated from each other.

 Q.	Can the switch and circuit board be removed for maintenance/troubleshooting?

 A.	Yes.
 Assuming you don’t use any glue during the installation, which isn’t necessary, then the switch and circuit board can be easily removed.